How I Lost 20 Pounds in a Month

 4. I Had My Main Meal In The Evening

-In the evening I had about 10 oz of meat, chicken or fish with vegetables and some carbs (more carbs were eaten on training days than on off days).
+In the evening I had about 10 oz of meat, poultry or fish, with vegetables and some carbs (more carbs were eaten on training days than on off days).
 The carb source was either brown rice, potatoes or sweet potatoes.

 This was quite a substantial (but healthy) and filling meal.
 Having a larger meal with some carbs in the evening helps to replenish glycogen stores, keep the metabolism high and boost leptin levels.
 Leptin is your main fat burning hormone, so it’s important to keep levels high if you want the fat burning process to continue beyond a certain point.

 Then about an hour later I had a mug of organic cocoa made with semi-skimmed goats milk.

 And that’s everything.
 No processed, refined, packaged or sugary foods were eaten at all.
 And apart from the coffee, cocoa and post workout shake all I drank was water.
 No alcohol was consumed; and no nuts or cheese were eaten either, as despite the fact that these are healthy, they are high in calories so are best avoided if you are trying to lose weight as fast as possible.